Friends with Benefits (TV series): Production and development

-Friends with Benefits was originally developed for ABC with a script order given by the network in September 2009.
-However, the network did not green-light a pilot for the potential series, allowing NBC to pick up the project.
+Friends with Benefits was originally developed for ABC with a script order given by ABC in September 2009.
+However, ABC did not green-light a pilot for the potential series, allowing NBC to pick up the project.
 For the pilot episode, Fran Kranz was originally cast as Aaron, and Ian Reed Kesler portrayed Hoon (another version of Fitz).
 The series was officially picked up on May 16, 2010.

 Episodes

 All episode titles (apart from the pilot episode) begin with the phrase "The Benefit of..."

-Nielson Ratings
+Nielsen ratings

-The shows first episode had a 0.7 rating in the 18-49 demographic with 2.34 million total viewers.
+The show's first episode had a 0.7 rating in the 18-49 demographic with 2.34 million total viewers.
 As the series progressed it declined to a rating of 0.5 with 1.54 million viewers.